-Democratic Women House Candidates Set For A Much Easier Election Day Than GOP Women
+Female Democratic House Candidates Set For A Much Easier Election Day Than GOP Women

 In part, the gap between Democratic and Republican women in their chances of winning may be the result of a year in which Democrats are looking particularly strong.
 In a recent NPR poll, Democrats led Republicans by 9 points among likely voters on the question of whom people wanted to elect to the House in their districts.

 But, on top of that, it is possible that voters are particularly excited about Democratic women this year.
-In open primaries this year, Democratic women candidates enjoyed a 10-point advantage over men, as an August analysis from FiveThirtyEight found.
+In open primaries this year, female Democratic candidates enjoyed a 10-point advantage over men, as an August analysis from FiveThirtyEight found.

 It's also possible that the particular women in these Democratic races were well-suited to running in this particular election year.
-As NPR reported earlier this year, Democratic women veterans may be uniquely effective foils to President Trump, who received multiple military service deferments and works to craft a heavily masculine persona.
+As NPR reported earlier this year, Democratic female veterans may be uniquely effective foils to President Trump, who received multiple military service deferments and works to craft a heavily masculine persona.

-Some political scientists have also theorized that there is a "Jill Robinson" effect among women politicians.
+Some political scientists have also theorized that there is a "Jill Robinson" effect among female politicians.
 The effect is named after legendary African-American baseball player Jackie Robinson, and refers to the possibility that women candidates, expecting gender discrimination or underestimating their own abilities, will only run for office if they are supremely qualified.
-(However, that wouldn't explain why one party's women candidates are faring better than the other party's.)
+(However, that wouldn't explain why one party's female candidates are faring better than the other party's.)

 A dearth of GOP women